King Alexander Bridge: Opening

 On 11 and 12 December 1934 the bridge was tested by dozens of city's tank trucks.
 It was ceremonially open on 16 December with 700 horsemen crossing over it.
 The unit was combined from the horsemen of the Royal Guards Artillery, Cavalry of the Junior Officers School and Zemun's Students Squad.
 To prove the high quality of the bridge, they trotted across the bridge four times.

 The bridge was officially opened on 16 December 1934.
-King Alexander, after whom the bridge was named, was assassinated on 9 October 1934 in Marseilles, France, so the bridge was open by the Prince Regent Paul.
+King Alexander, after whom the bridge was named, was assassinated on 9 October 1934 in Marseille, France, so the bridge was open by the Prince Regent Paul.
 By the 1931 census Belgrade had a population of 266,849 while the west bank was not urbanized yet and still some 150,000 citizens crossed the bridge on the opening day.
 Roš was convincing the people that it is "normal" for the bridge to swing 13 cm and that it was perfectly safe.
 The press noted that bridge was swinging like a toy on springs under only 350 tons during the cavalry testing, even though it was designed to carry 25,000 tons, but also reassured public that this is normal and that bridge is the work of art of modern technology.

 Two days after the opening, the official barge-ferry line Belgrade-Zemun was discontinued.